"It is not the strongest of the species that survives, nor the most intelligent that survives. It is the one that is the most adaptable to change.

 - Doomsday and (in the Silver Age) the Calculator and the Shaggy Man from The DCU.

-- Lots of anti-super robots in the Marvel Universe: later models of the mutant-hunting Sentinels (especially in the Bad Future of Days Of Future Past, no relation), the Fury (from Captain Britain's adventures), and the Shiva series.
+- Lots of anti-super robots in the Marvel Universe: later models of the mutant-hunting Sentinels (especially in the Bad Future of Days of Future Past, the Fury (from Captain Britain's adventures), and the Shiva series.